-Raphanus sativus var. niger (65 days) Open-pollinated.
+Raphanus sativus var. niger (65 days shell, 90 days dry) Open pollinated.
 Spanish heirloom.
 Turnip-shaped 4" long radish with black skin and pungent white flesh.
 Excellent long storage.

 read more